Properties of contact matrices induced by pairwise interactions in proteins: Methods

-If the contact interactions are genuine two-body between residues, $\mathcal{E}_{i j}(S)$ and $\delta \mathcal{E}_{i j}(S)$ will depend only on the residue type of $i$th and $j$th units and therefore $\mbox{rank} (\delta \mathcal{E}_{i j})$ will be less than or equal to the number of amino acid types in a protein; therefore, $\mbox{rank} (\delta \mathcal{E}_{i j}) \leq 20$.
-Thus, in the case of genuine two-body interactions between residues, there must exist $\xi$ such that $\varepsilon_{\xi} = 0$ for any chain longer than 20 residues, that is, multiple $C$-matrices with the same energy.
-In other words, other interactions than pairwise interactions are needed to make native structures the unique lowest energy conformations.
-A certain success\CITE{MJ:05} of statistical potentials of genuine two body in identifying native structures as the unique lowest energy conformations indicates that most of the eigenspaces of $\varepsilon_{\xi} = 0$, especially in orientation-dependent potentials, may be significantly reduced or even disallowed for short proteins by atom/residue connectivities and steric hindrance.
-It may be worthy of note that the number of possible $C$-matrices is the order of $2^{N(N-1)/2}$ but the conformational entropy of self-avoiding chains is proportional to at most $N$, where $N$ is chain length; that is, vast conformational space becomes disallowed by chain connectivity and steric hindrance.
-However, it would be not surprising even if a two-body contact potential is insufficient to make all the native structures be the unique lowest energy conformations, especially for long amino acid sequences.
+If the contact interactions are genuine two-body between residues, $\mathcal{E}_{i j}(S)$ and $\delta \mathcal{E}_{i j}(S)$ will depend only on the residue type of the $i$th and $j$th units and therefore $\mbox{rank} (\delta \mathcal{E}_{i j})$ will be less than or equal to the number of amino acid types in a protein; therefore, $\mbox{rank} (\delta \mathcal{E}_{i j}) \leq 20$.
+Thus, in the case of genuine two-body interactions between residues, there must exist $\xi$ such that $\varepsilon_{\xi} = 0$ for any chain longer than 20 residues --- that is, multiple $C$ matrices with the same energy.
+In other words, interactions other than pairwise interactions are needed to make native structures unique lowest-energy conformations.
+A certain success\CITE{MJ:05} of genuine two-body statistical potentials in identifying native structures as unique lowest-energy conformations indicates that most of the eigenspaces of $\varepsilon_{\xi} = 0$, especially in orientation-dependent potentials, may be significantly reduced or even disallowed for short proteins by atom and residue connectivities and steric hindrance.
+It may be worthy of note that the number of possible $C$-matrices is of the order of $2^{N(N-1)/2}$ but the conformational entropy of self-avoiding chains is proportional to at most $N$, where $N$ is the chain length; that is, vast conformational space becomes disallowed by chain connectivity and steric hindrance.
+However, it would be not surprising even if a two-body contact potential is insufficient to make all the native structures be unique lowest-energy conformations, especially for long amino acid sequences.
 Actually it was reported\cite{MS:96,TE:00,TSLE:00} that it is impossible to optimize a pairwise potential to identify all native structures.
 Multi-body interactions\CITE{MS:97} may be required as a mean-field or even explicitly together with the two-body interactions, as well as other interactions such as secondary structure potentials\CITE{CFT:06}.

-\textbf{Relationship between a contact number vector $\VEC{n}$ and the eigenvectors of $C$-matrix} \Eq{\ref{eq: lowest-bound-of-energy-eigenvector-D}} indicates that the larger the principal eigenvalue is, the lower the lower bound of the total contact energy is.
+\textbf{Relationship between a contact number vector $\VEC{n}$ and eigenvectors of the $C$ matrix} \Eq{\ref{eq: lowest-bound-of-energy-eigenvector-D}} indicates that the larger the principal eigenvalue is, the lower is the lower bound of the total contact energy.
 The eigenvalue $\lambda_\mu$ satisfies